Prometheus-X-association/edge-computing/README.md

 >
 > The BB-02 module is unique in that sense that it cannot be seamlessly run by a
 > container framework, such as Docker or Podman, as it is inherently based on container
-> orchestration features of a higher architecture level, namely the **Kubernetes** framework.
+> orchestration features of a higher architecture level.

 However, for development and testing purposes, full-fledged but lightweight clusters of different Kubernetes distributions can be set up on the fly even in a single virtual machine.